-- 3. Supports municipal flexibility to manage in-stream flows to preserve or improve the natural environment of the stream while protecting the integrity of Colorado's appropriation doctrine and City water supply. - 4.
-Opposes unfunded mandates. - 5.
-Opposes barriers to financing for water conservation projects. - 6.
-Supports funding for the recovery and treatment of the Cache la Poudre and other waterways impacted by natural disasters. - 7.
-Supports enhanced municipal authority to protect and increase the flexibility and resiliency of its water supply under Colorado's appropriation doctrine without adversely affecting in-stream flows or the natural environment of the stream. - 8.
-Supports streamlining federal and state permitting requirements for water development projects that increase coordination between permitting agencies, reduces administrative and financial burdens on permit applicants, and ensures robust and enforceable environmental protections. - 9.
-Supports the enlargement of Halligan Reservoir as a common-sense, costeffective, and environmentally beneficial approach to meet Fort Collins' future water supply needs.
+- 5. Opposes barriers to financing for water conservation projects. - Supports funding for the recovery and treatment of the Cache la Poudre River and other waterways impacted by natural disasters. - 7.
+Supports enhanced municipal authority to protect and increase the flexibility and resiliency of the City's water supplies under Colorado's appropriation doctrine, without causing injury to other water users and without adversely affecting instream flows or the natural environment.
+This includes potential bills related to treated water providers being able to more easily share treated water supplies between their distribution systems. - 8.
+Supports reducing legal barriers and clarifying legal ambiguities related to water reuse and greywater projects, while protecting the integrity of Colorado's appropriation doctrine, protecting the City's water supplies, and preventing injury to other water users. - 9.
+Supports streamlining federal and state permitting requirements for water development projects that increase coordination between permitting agencies, reduces administrative and financial burdens on permit applicants, and ensures robust and enforceable environmental protections. - 10.
+Supports the enlargement of Halligan Reservoir as a common-sense, costeffective, and environmentally beneficial approach to meet Fort Collins Utilities' future water supply needs.